chosam2322/chosam2322.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am an Assistant Professor of Political Science at Wellesley College.
+I am an Assistant Professor of Political Science and Faculty Affiliate of the Albright Institute at Wellesley College.

 My research focuses on the unique features of the American political economy and how those features are shaped by Black politics and, in turn, how these features shape Black life.
 I am specifically interested in the ways that policy goals that can largely be considered civic successes for African American communities often invert on themselves, creating new conditions that often exacerbate racial inequalities even as they endeavor to help reduce them.